Understanding Bank Transactions

 Bank transaction posting is a key aspect of managing your checking, savings or money market account.

-The order of when banks post transactions can affect your account balance and whether or not you are charged with fees such as an overdraft or insufficient funds fee.
+The order of when banks post transactions can affect your account balance and whether or not you are charged with fees such as an overdraft fee.

 Types of Bank Transactions